-Recent case law has expanded interpretations of federal preemption of state laws that might affect Medicare Parts C and D plans.
-The preemption is arguably broader than ERISA.
-Regardless of preemption, a UPL is designed for the passive participation of ERISA and Medicare plans as they are billed at the UPL by pharmacies, clinics, and other providers.
-Presumably the UPL is less than the prevailing market rate that would otherwise be used in provider billing, so ERISA and Medicare plans have no incentive to reimburse higher, but they could.
-However, because the preemption is broad and can be litigated by any constituent group, such as drug manufacturers, it is best to specify in law that a UPL cannot be enforced in Medicare Part D. Medicare preemption may complicate implementing a UPL via rebates.
+Recent case law has expanded interpretations of federal preemption of state laws that might affect Medicare Parts C and D plans.-Regardless of preemption, a UPL is designed for the passive participation of ERISA and Medicare plans as they are billed at the UPL by pharmacies, clinics, and other providers.
+Presumably the UPL is less than the prevailing market rate that would otherwise be used in provider billing, so ERISA and Medicare plans have no incentive to reimburse higher, but they could.-However, because the preemption is broad and can be litigated by any constituent group, such as drug manufacturers, it is best to specify in law that a UPL cannot be enforced in Medicare Part D. As well, Medicare preemption may complicate implementing a UPL via rebates.